disisto/dns-lookup/README.md

 # DNS Lookup

-DNS Lookup from troubleshooting.tools allows you to query different DNS records for a specific domain.
+DNS Lookup by troubleshooting.tools allows you to query different DNS records for a specific domain.
 You can retrieve details of different DNS record types such as A, AAAA, CNAME, MX, NS, TXT, SRV, PTR, SOA and more via a Public DNS server of your choice.

 ## Content
 <ol>